 All papers need to present original, previously unpublished work, and will be subject to the normal standards and peer-review process of the Journal.
 The standard OMEx publication charges will apply to all published articles.
-To be eligible for publication, the paper needs to add significant new information to the original conference summary.
+To be eligible for publication, the paper needs to be expanded, revised, and/or refined to add value to the original conference summary.
 See OSA's guidelines on expanded conference papers for details.

 Manuscripts must be prepared according to the usual guidelines for submission to Optical Materials Express and must be submitted online through OSA's electronic submission system.
 When submitting, authors should specify that the manuscript is for the "Metamaterials, Photonic Crystals and Plasmonics" feature issue (choose from the drop-down menu).

 Alexandra Boltasseva, Purdue University, USA